makersacademy/news-summary-challenge/README.md

 ## TESTING

-Here's where I became unstuck.
 The app relies on only the testing framework included in Google DevTools.
 Due to the time constraint I wanted to focus on the mechanics of the code as opposed to structuring a reliable testing framework.
 In hindsight I would have used the framework we had developed in the previous week during my [notes_js](https://github.com/marbuthnott/notes_js) project, and possibly implement some of the thinking in this useful [blog](https://medium.com/@giltayar/testing-your-frontend-code-part-i-introduction-7e307eac4446).

 ## APPROACH